Fuad I of Egypt

-Fuad I (فؤاد الأول Fu’ād al-Awwal; 26 March 1868 – 28 April 1936) was the Sultan and later King of Egypt and the Sudan.
-The ninth ruler of Egypt and Sudan from the Muhammad Ali dynasty, he became Sultan in 1917, succeeding his elder brother Hussein Kamel.
+Fuad I (فؤاد الأول Fu’ād al-Awwal; 26 March 1868 – 28 April 1936) was the ruler of Egypt from 1917 to 1936.
+He was the last Sultan and later first King of Egypt and the Sudan.
+The ninth ruler of Egypt and Sudan from the Muhammad Ali dynasty, he ascended to the throne in 1917, succeeding his elder brother Hussein Kamel.
 He replaced the title of Sultan with King when the United Kingdom unilaterally declared Egyptian independence in 1922.

 Early life

 Fuad was born in Giza Palace in Cairo, the fifth issue of Isma'il Pasha.
 He spent his childhood with his exiled father in Naples.
 He was educated at the military academy in Turin, Italy.
 His mother was Ferial Qadin.